tetsuo/tetsuo.github.io/articles/warp.md

 In Go, even with generics, we can't express this level of abstraction.
 We can write a generic `mapList` for `List[T]`, but we'd have to write separate mapping functions for other data structures (e.g., if we had a `Maybe[T]` type).
 We can't write a single function that works for _any type that can be mapped over_ in the same way it's possible in Haskell with the `Functor` type class.

-# Representing Monads in Go
+# Representing monads in Go

 In Haskell, a `Result` type might look like this: